dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 }
 ```

 This is a simple component.
 Most of the meat and potatoes will be in the template, which displays the actual story.
-We need to import the `MadlibsService`, to gain access to the stored data.
+We need to import the `MadlibsService` to gain access to the stored data.
 We'll make this available to our template publicly in the constructor function.

-Then we need a simple `aOrAn()` method that returns different capitalizations of "a" or "an" depending on the word it precedes and whether or not it starts a sentence.
+Then we need a simple `aOrAn()` method that returns different capitalizations of "a" or "an" depending on the word it precedes and whether or not it's at the beginning of a sentence.
 If the `word` argument starts with a vowel, we'll return "an".
 If not, we'll return "a".
 We'll also implement logic for sentence capitalization.

 ### Madlib Component Template